icplayer/icplayer/addons/Limited_Submit/documentation.md

     <tr>
         <td>Value</td>
         <td>
-            <b>selected</b> - it is sent when all modles was attempted and button changed state to selected by user click.<br />
+            <b>selected</b> - it is sent when all modules were attempted and the button changed its state to 'selected' by a user's click.<br />
-            <b>deselected</b> - it is sent when button changed state to deselected by user click.<br />
+            <b>deselected</b> - it is sent when the button changed its state to 'deselected' by a user's click.<br />
-            <b>canceled</b> - it sent when not all modules was attempted.
+            <b>canceled</b> - it is sent when not all modules were attempted.
         </td>
     </tr>
     <tr>